apaz-cli/apaz-cli.github.io/blog/Java.md

 <br>

-    Now, here is my rant about why I hate Java, which eventually led me to start work on Stilts.
+    Now, here is my rant about why I hate Java, which eventually led me to start work on Daisho.

 <br>
 <p align="center">